jmmadson/surfs_up/README.md

 ## Summary:

-After analyzing the weather data from Oahu, Hawaii, I feel confident that a Surf and Ice Cream shop would do well and would be a good investment.
+After analyzing the weather data from Oahu, Hawaii, I feel confident that a Surf & Ice Cream shop would do well and would be a good investment.

-With the average and high temperatures being so close between June and December, it can be inferred that the temperature is reasonable to good year round for surfing.
+With the average and high temperatures being so close between June and December, it can be inferred that the temperature is consistently reasonable for year round surfing.
 While there is a much larger difference between the low temperature in December, for both months, over 75% of the temperatures recorded were over 71 degrees - perfect for surfing and ice cream treats!

 In addition to looking at temperature, I ran two additional queries to determine the rainfall for both June and December.
 While June is definitely rainer than December, December did have heavier rainfalls overall.
 Those queries are available for review below: